prithvikannan/cs-111/Notes.md

   - Without OS intervention...
   - Unless the program makes a system call (hits a trap) and transfers control to the OS
   - To optimize performance, enter the OS as seldom as possible
+- 2 phases to Limited Direct Execution
+      1. Boot mode in which the trap table is initialized by kernel and saved by CPU
+      2. Kernel/User mode: Kernel sets up a few things OS switches between user and kernel mode based on traps/return-to-trap instructions

 ## Loading a processes